Care During Orthodontic Treatment

-Braces can be rendered ineffective from loose bands, brackets and broken archwires.
+Braces can be rendered ineffective by loose bands, brackets, and broken archwires.
 An appointment should be made with your orthodontist as promptly as possible so appliances can be fixed for maximum function.
 A broken orthodontic appliance prolongs total treatment time when not corrected.

 Braces require a significant commitment from the wearer to work effectively.
 It is essential to attend scheduled orthodontic adjustment appointments and follow instructions diligently.
 Remember: the result of effective treatment is a perfect smile!